techinnovate/galwaytechmap/README.md

     * Art direction by [Chelsea O’Connor](https://cargocollective.com/chelseyportfolio/).
 * The [first Galway Tech Map](https://technologyvoice.wordpress.com/2014/05/27/galway-is-the-san-francisco-to-dublins-silicon-valley/) was published on 27 May 2014.
 * The [second Galway Tech Map](https://technologyvoice.wordpress.com/2015/05/27/galway-tech-map-version-2/) was published on 27 May 2015.
-  * You can find the [old](old) versions on GitHub, including the Adobe Illustrator files.
+  * You can find the [old](old) versions on GitHub, including the Adobe Illustrator files for reuse.
-  * The main font used was the [Woodcutter Simple Font](https://www.dafont.com/woodcutter-simple-font.font), see the [wiki](https://github.com/techinnovate/galwaytechmap/wiki) for more.
+  * The main font used was the [Woodcutter Simple Font](https://www.dafont.com/woodcutter-simple-font.font); see the [wiki](https://github.com/techinnovate/galwaytechmap/wiki) for more details.
 * The [third Galway Tech Map](https://www.linkedin.com/feed/update/urn:li:activity:7465401528900681730/) was published on 27 May 2026.
+  * Now using Google Slides instead of Adobe Illustrator, so easier to edit and update.
+  * Anyone can copy this slide and make a variant (new companies, new sectors).
   * The main font used is [Schoolbell](https://fonts.google.com/specimen/Schoolbell) (bold for captions and title, regular in other places).

 ## The Count 🧛🏻‍♂️